Yutong Faucets Aquafaucet • BWE • DFI • Greenspring Review & Rating Updated: 11/27/23

 It is possible to manage North American faucet sales from offshore, but most foreign faucet companies that sell in North America set up a local subsidiary that stocks inventory and does the actual selling.

 A few companies, however, do manage North American operations from other continents.
-Some, like , the English company, do it very well.
+Some, like the German faucet company, do it very well.
 Others do it badly.
 Yutong is one of the companies that does it poorly.

 The secret is to have a reliable distributor in the U.S. or Canada that can stock replacement parts and take care of warranty issues.
-In2aqua has a reliable North American distributor, Hudson Reed, and BWE do not.
-BWE relies on Amazon for the majority of its sales, and while Amazon will do a lot for its hosted companies, it will not take care of warranty claims or provide replacement parts.
+In2aqua has a reliable North American distributor, Yutong does not.

-The BWE business model is to contract almost everything to do with retail sales in the U.S. and Canada to third parties.
-It does not sell through its own website and does not sell through brick-and-mortar stores.
-It sells only through websites like Amazon that host third-party sellers and take care of the entire retailing process for a fee, including warehousing, inventory management, payment processing, delivery, and returns.
+It sells only through retail websites like Amazon that host third-party sellers and take care of the entire retailing process for a fee, including warehousing, inventory management, payment processing, returns and refunds, and delivery.

-BWE does very little other than arranging for the shipment of containers of faucets to Amazon's fulfillment center warehouses and preparing sale listings for its products on the Amazon website.
-Amazon takes care of everything else.
-Other sites used for retail sales by BWE operate in much the same way, minimizing BWE's involvement in the sales process to almost nothing.
+Other sites used for retail sales by Yutong operate in much the same way, minimizing Yutong's involvement in the North American sales process to almost nothing.

-In addition to Amazon, BWE faucets are sold on BHG, eBay, Home Depot (online only), Lowes, Overstock, Walmart (online only), and Wayfair as well as some lesser known websites such as NewEgg, WaterSolutions, and EcoSweetHome.
-They were at one time also sold through Sears and K-Mart until these online stores went out of business with the bankruptcy of their parent company in 2018.
+In addition to Amazon, Yutong's faucets are sold on BHG, eBay, Home Depot (online only), Lowes, Overstock, Walmart (online only), and Wayfair as well as some lesser known websites such as NewEgg, WaterSolutions, and EcoSweetHome.

 The faucets are also sold by third-party sellers, the most prominent of which at one time was a brand owned by Wenzhou Eyekepper E-commerce Co., Ltd. to sell faucets and other products on Amazon and Walmart.

-The inishes are except matte black and brushed gold which are , and polished gold which is a (PVD) finish.
-(See the BWE Finishes.)
+The finishes are except the blacks which are , and the golds which are a (PVD) finish.
+(See the Yutang Finishes.)

 For more information on the types of faucet finishes and the advantages and drawbacks of each, see Faucet Basics, Part 5: Faucet Finishes.

 Almost every faucet is available in chrome, brushed nickel, and ORB.
 Many are also offered in matte black.
 A few can be found in copper, brushed gold, and polished gold.
-On the BWE website and most vendor sites, the finishes available on a faucet are clearly identified.
+The finishes available on a faucet are clearly identified on the Aquafaucet website and most vendor sites.

 To learn more about faucet styles, see Faucet Basics, Part 4: Style and Configuration.

-The collection is heavily skewed toward traditional faucet styles, but with a leavening of enough contemporary designs to suit just about any decor preference from Victorian to urban chic.
+Yutong's faucets are heavily skewed toward traditional faucet styles.
 Many of the traditional pump-spout faucets have the feel of Art Nouveau design from fin de siècle France.
-While not as stylish or as innovative as the Art Nouveau faucets in the they are also not nearly as pricey as these French luxury brands that start around $500 and climb rapidly skyward from there.
+While not as stylish or as innovative as the Art Nouveau faucets in the they are also not nearly as pricey as these luxury French brands that start around $500 and climb rapidly skyward from there.

 Its ceramic cartridge is the heart of a modern faucet.
 The cartridge controls water flow and (in single-handle faucets) water temperature.
 With a working cartridge, a faucet is a faucet doing what faucets do: metering water in a safe and controlled manner.
 Without a working cartridge, a faucet is just a strange-looking paperweight.
 So, it is important that the ceramic cartridge be tough, durable, and long-lived.